 I licensed in 2002 but have been interested in Ham Radio since 1967.
 I love HF mobile and doing community service events / ARES callouts.
 It is much more interesting for me to work mobile with 100W than to work at a 'big-gun' station (but the Big Gun stations are fun once in a while :) While holding this callsign I also had VE3LKV from 07/2007 to 09/2012.
 In 2014 I earned my US Extra Class callsign: AI7LK.

 If you hear me mobile I am in my 2006 VW Jetta Turbo Diesel sedan or my 2005 Ford F350 Turbo Diesel pickup truck.
-My antennas and radios move from one vehicle to the next quite easily thanks to Anderson Powerpoles and BNC connectors.
+My antennas and radios move from one vehicle (or the RV) to the next quite easily thanks to Anderson Powerpoles and BNC connectors.
 On HF you may hear me occasionally from home running voice or digital modes.
 Where's Vince at now?
 Find me on APRS.

 Please adopt the DX CODE OF CONDUCT

 You must be logged in to file a report on this page

 Book Totals: 28 qso's 20 confirmed Get a free logbook at QRZ.COM